OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/84756/elife-84756-fig1-v2.jpg)

-**Figure 1.:** a) N51I,C59R,S108N,I164L in P. falciparum dihydrofolate reductase (PfDHFR) and (b) N50I,S58R,S117N,I173L in P. vivax DHFR (PvDHFR).Line thickness indicates the total probability of a mutation when considering all pathways it can occur in, determined from the frequency of that step in all realised mutational pathways from all runs.
+**Figure 1.:** Line thickness indicates the total probability of a mutation when considering all pathways it can occur in, determined from the frequency of that step in all realised mutational pathways from all runs.
 Dotted lines indicate zero probability of a mutation at that step.
 The most likely pathway in total is denoted by a red star.
 The most likely pathway to the quadruple mutation is highlighted in dark red and the second most likely pathway to the quadruple mutation is highlighted in lighter red.
 The probabilities corresponding to these plots can be found in supplementary files ‘PfDHFR_total_pathway_probabilities.csv’ and ‘PvDHFR_total_pathway_probabilities.csv’ on Zenodo for (a) and (b), respectively.

 Considering the frequency at which the single mutations were chosen as the first step in all simulated pathways (’PfDHFR_total_pathway_probabilities.csv’ on Zenodo), S108N was the most likely single mutation and C59R was the second most likely single mutation, in agreement with the two most likely first steps in the pathways predicted in Lozovsky et al., 2009.
 The most likely pathway to a double mutation realised in all trajectories in both our simulations and the simulations in Lozovsky et al., 2009, is S108N/C59R.
 Similarly, the most likely pathway to a triple mutation realised in all our simulations and in Lozovsky et al., 2009, was S108N/C59R/N51I.